-I still do not consider myself an expert on hair and I warn that I can offer very little advice in hair maintenance, however the little I do know I am willing to share.
-Today’s article offers a few tips to help better understand this stuff on top our head called hair.
-As is my custom, I’ll split it into 3 separate posts:
+Today’s article offers a few tips to help better understand this stuff on top of our heads called hair.
+As is my custom, I’ll split it into three separate posts.

 Hair and the Nervous System

-I happen to live in the country, and there are a lot of bugs around our home.
-So sometimes I can pick up the sounds of them before they get too close because it almost sounds like there are wasps in my hair!
-I’m not joking, and it’s quite annoying actually, but it’s true.
-I’ve been natural and dred loc’d for 5 years and on the left side of my head, the hair on that side can pick up the sounds of those tiny irritating bugs.
-That’s because Hair is a genetic part of you; it is a hereditary extension of yourself, connected to your nervous system and actually acts as a kind of antennae.
+I live in the country, and there are a lot of bugs around our home.
+Sometimes I can pick up their sounds before they get too close because it almost sounds like there are wasps in my hair!
+I have been natural for five years now, and on the left side of my head, the hair on that side can pick up the sounds of those tiny irritating bugs.

 “Hair is an extension of the nervous system, it can be correctly seen as exteriorized nerves, a type of highly-evolved ‘feelers’ or ‘antennae’ that transmit vast amounts of important information to the brainstem, the limbic system, and the neocortex.
 When hair is cut, receiving and sending transmissions to and from the environment are greatly hampered.
 This results in ‘numbing-out’.”